Gould Memorial Library: Other spaces

 Adjacent to the reading room were 18 seminar rooms, each of which was connected to a set of stacks.
 Each seminar room measured 18 by 14 ft and contained two tables, which accommodated a total of four people.
 There were six seminar rooms on each of the first through third levels.
 The seminar rooms for the history and philosophy departments were on the first level.
 The language departments occupied the rooms on the second level.
 The seminar rooms for the various mathematics, sciences, engineering, and arts departments were on the third level.
 The library's holdings included a collection of 8,000 German-language books from an anonymous donor, as well as 3,000 Italian volumes from former NYU philosophy professor Vincenzo Botta.

 NYU's administrative offices, just outside the upper landing of the main stairway, contained fireplaces and wood-paneled walls.
 The librarian's office contained white mahogany.
 The chancellor's room had an oiled maple floor, as well as San Domingo mahogany wainscoting.
 Above those were two cataloguing rooms on the second floor and the periodical and newspaper reading rooms on the third floor.

-Under the reading room was a 600-seat auditorium, which originally served as the Gould Library's chapel.
+Under the reading room was a 600-seat auditorium, originally the Gould Library's chapel.
 When the library opened, the New-York Tribune said the auditorium could fit 400 people and a theatre organ on the stage.
 The seats were arranged in an amphitheater layout, surrounding a stage.
 In addition, there were 18 professors' offices around the stage.
 Science professors occupied eight offices directly behind the stage; history and philosophy professors occupied five offices on one side; and mathematics professors occupied five offices on the other side.
 The auditorium was designed so it could be converted into stacks if necessary.
 After the auditorium was damaged by arson in 1969, Marcel Breuer redesigned it in a brutalist style.
 Also in the basement were large fans, which generated warm air in winter and cool air in summer.
 The air was circulated throughout the building via flues on each story.